Cerebral Palsy

 • Physiotherapists also tailor treatment based on the location of movement issues.

-• Movement issues in children with cerebral palsy can be limited to one half of the body (hemiplegia), the legs (diplegia) or in the torso and all four limbs (quadriplegia).
+• Movement issues in children with cerebral palsy can be limited to one half of the body (hemiplegia), the legs (diplegia), or the torso and all four limbs (quadriplegia).

 • physiotherapy can also treat a range of other issues experienced by children with CP, including: